lezzidan/aisprint/README.md

 $ runcompss --python_interpreter=python3 train_knn_kfold.py knn_model pickle $PATH_TO_DATASET/balanced_training2017/ 250 250 250

 Then, for the configuration of the COMPSs runtime, refer to the [COMPSs documentation](https://compss-doc.readthedocs.io/en/stable/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/01_Local.html)

+## Docker execution
+In order to use the Dockerfile to generate a Docker container and execute the experiments inside it, for example, the following commands are required to launch the CSVM training:

+$ docker build .
+$ docker run -it $DOCKER_IMAGE_ID$ /bin/bash
+Once inside the docker:
+$ cd /home/user
+$ ./run_csvm_train.sh $MODEL_NAME$